Current contest entry:

 Unusual Poisons: Poisons that cause everything from fear to excessive ear-wax (which affects listen checks).
 Also my old Hunter's Friend (AKA "Mage Bane") and derivative ideas.
 Int damage and fast recovery allows low cost without upsetting game balance.

-Telekinetic Bladestorm: Up to sextupal wield weapons telekinetically, plus flight and fields of whirling blades.
+Telekinetic Bladestorm: Up to sextupal (or octupal with an ACF that limits you to light weapons) wield weapons telekinetically, plus flight and fields of whirling blades.

 Grace-gift: For those who honestly would rather buff their allies rather than take offensive action.
 Share out your impressive defenses with your allies, and (once you get a few levels in) put the pain on anyone who tries to get past you to them with your AoOs.